 - Trade Union Law

 - Worker Participation - The Rights to Information and Consultation

 - Employment Law and Human Rights

-At the end of each of the periods allowed for study of the course modules, there will be a teaching weekend.
+At the end of each period of study for the course modules there will be a teaching weekend.
 You are expected to attend at least two of the weekends and are strongly advised to attend all of them as they form an integral part of the course.